SpareCores/sc-www/src/assets/articles/metaflow-resource-tracker.md

 tags: [resource-tracker, metaflow, featured]
 ---

-We have spent the past year or so at Spare Cores on collecting (sometimes generating) and standardizing pricing and performance data of 2000+ cloud servers across clouds, but we did so not only for the sake of it.
-Although this data is already valuable and useful on its own, but the long-term goal of the Spare Cores project has been to provide a simple way to find the best value servers for any workload, in a seamless way, which includes monitoring the resource usage of those workloads that we can use as a baseline when looking for the optimal server configuration for future runs.
+Over the past year, we focused on collecting, generating, and standardizing pricing and performance data for over 2000 cloud servers across clouds.
+This effort was not merely for data collection's sake.

+Although this dataset is already valuable and useful on its own, the long-term goal of the Spare Cores project has been to provide a seamless way to find the best value servers for any workload, which includes monitoring the resource usage of those workloads that we can use as a baseline when looking for the optimal server configuration for future runs.

 ## Previous Work

-As described in our [67% costs savings at adtech company](/article/67pct-cost-saving-at-adtech-company) article, we have built a custom resource tracker at a previous role to monitor the resource usage of data science and machine learning batch jobs run in containers, usually on spot instances.
-This was rather specific to the company's infrastructure and the data science team's workflow orchestrator, including simplifications - such as being limited to a single region of a single vendor, and being able to rely on collecting resource usage at the `cgroups` level - so we couldn't reuse it at Spare Cores.
+As described in our [67% cost savings at adtech company](/article/67pct-cost-saving-at-adtech-company) article, we have built a custom resource tracker at a previous role to monitor the resource usage of data science and machine learning batch jobs run in containers, usually on spot instances.
+This solution was tailored to the company's specific infrastructure and the data science team's workflow orchestrator, with simplifications such as being limited to a single region of a single vendor and relying on `cgroups` level resource usage collection.
+Consequently, it was not reusable at Spare Cores.

-Now that we had the chance to work on Spare Cores as an open-source project, partially funded by an EU grant and not driven by specific business needs, we decided to build a resource tracker that is agnostic to the infrastructure and workflow, and can be used by a wider audience.
+With Spare Cores developed as an open-source project from the beginning, partially funded by an EU grant and not driven by specific business needs, we decided to build a resource tracker that is agnostic to the infrastructure and workflow, and can be used by a wider audience.

-As noted above, this has been on the roadmap for a while, but we were always busy with new vendor integrations and benchmarks.
-Thanks to an inspiring conversation with Ville Tuulos from <a href="https://outerbounds.com" target="_blank">Outerbounds</a>, we decided to prioritize this feature at last in March 2025!
+As noted above, this has been on the roadmap for a while, but we were always busy with new vendor integrations, benchmarks and related visualizations.
+Thanks to an inspiring conversation with Ville Tuulos from
+<a href="https://outerbounds.com" target="_blank">Outerbounds</a>,
+we decided to prioritize this feature at last in March 2025!

 ## Introducing the Resource Tracker Python Package